jamf/regatta/docs/user_guide/transactions.md

 ### Testing Existence of Key

-A predicate testing for existence of a given key can also be created.
+A predicate testing for the existence of a given key can also be created.
 To do so, supply only the `key` in the `Compare` message.
-Example of such predicate can be found [here](#predicate-testing-existence-of-key).
+An example of a such predicate can be found [here](#predicate-testing-existence-of-key).

 ### Testing Existence of Key Within Range

 To test the existence of some keys within a given range, supply only the `key` and `range_end` in the `Compare` message.
-Example of such predicate can be found [here](#predicate-testing-existence-of-key-within-range).
+An example of a such predicate can be found [here](#predicate-testing-existence-of-key-within-range).
 Note that the predicate evaluates to false if and only if no key exists in the provided range.
 Also, `key` and `range_end` form a right-open interval `[key, range_end)`.